-

 The target set in the National Energy Policy 2005-2030 to reach a 50% share of renewables in total primary consumption in 2015 (compared with 35% in 2005) was achieved in 2014 with renewables accounting for 53% of the primary consumption; the additional goal of 1.2 GW of wind capacity was reached in 2016.

-Measures set to promote renewables include calls of tenders for renewables and a Feed-in Tariff (FiT) scheme for wind.
+Measures set to promote renewables include calls for tenders for renewables and a Feed-in Tariff (FiT) scheme for wind.

-Foreign investments in renewables are made through the Investment and Export Promotion Agency.
+Foreign investments in renewables are made through the Investment, Export, and Country Brand Agency.

 Interactive Chart Uruguay Share of Renewables in Electricity Production (incl hydro)